 Important: The Guide ID is located under the Guide's Settings Page right next to the Status Field on top.

-Always means that your guides will be shown to end users of correct segment each time they arrive in the targeted page.
+Always means that your guides will be shown to end-users of the correct segment each time they arrive on the targeted page.

 Only Once means that your guides will be shown to end-users of the correct segment only once when they arrive on the targeted page.

 Each content you create such as guides, hotspots, checklists, etc. should be placed inside the embedded container code, to be displayed within you we app.

 At first, a guide is set to your default container.
 By changing its container, you can take a guide from one embed code and place it to a different one.